 Exploring molecular mechanisms of RNA-mediated gene regulation

-Cascade is composed of Cse1, Cse2, Cas7, Cas5e, and Cas6e subunits and one crRNA, forming a structure that binds and unwinds dsDNA to form an R-loop in which the target strand of the DNA base pairs with the 32-nt crRNA guide sequence.
+CRISPR–Cas systems are highly diverse and have been divided into many subtypes.
+The Type I-E system in E. coli uses the Cascade complex for RNA-guided silencing of foreign DNA.
+Cascade is composed of Cse1, Cse2, Cas7, Cas5e, and Cas6e subunits and one crRNA, forming a structure that binds and unwinds dsDNA to form an R-loop.
 Recently, we used single-particle electron microscopy reconstructions of dsDNA-bound Cascade with and without Cas3 to reveal that Cascade positions the PAM-proximal end of the DNA duplex at the Cse1 subunit and near the site of Cas3 association.
 The finding that the DNA target and Cas3 colocalize with Cse1 implicates this subunit in a key target-validation step during DNA interference.
 We show biochemically that base pairing of the PAM region is unnecessary for target binding but critical for Cas3-mediated degradation.
-In addition, the L1 loop of Cse1, previously implicated in PAM recognition, is essential for Cas3 activation following target binding by Cascade.
 Together, these data show that the Cse1 subunit of Cascade functions as an essential partner of Cas3 by recognizing DNA target sites and positioning Cas3 adjacent to the PAM to ensure cleavage (in collaboration with Eva Nogales, UC Berkeley, HHMI).

 CRISPR RNA-guided surveillance complexes target foreign DNA for degradation through RNA–DNA base-pairing and recognition of a unique sequence adjacent to the target DNA called the protospacer adjacent motif (PAM).
 Addressing how the DNA is unwound during this binding event, and how short 20–30 base-pair target sequences are efficiently located and recognized within entire genomes, has been a recent focus of our research.
 In collaboration with Eric Greene’s laboratory at Columbia University, we have applied a combination of single-molecule and bulk biochemical experiments to resolve the mechanism of DNA interrogation for two phylogenetically unrelated complexes: Cas9, the DNA-targeting protein found in Type II CRISPR–Cas systems (S. pyogenes), and Cascade, the DNA-targeting complex found in Type I-E CRISPR–Cas systems (E. coli).
 Our results have revealed that the target search is PAM-guided, and that these distinct RNA-guided complexes have converged on a common mechanism for target DNA recognition.